-- International evidence shows that training can be an effective tool for rehabilitation of conflict-affected areas, but mere job-specific training efforts do not suffice. - In Swat, an area affected by militancy, small scale vocational training interventions have been part of a rehabilitation strategy integrated with education, counseling and family participation. - A much more sustained and large scale effort is needed along with effective coordination between different players especially donors, who have shown interest in reconstruction and rehabilitation work in the province.
+- International evidence shows that training can be an effective tool for rehabilitation of conflict-affected areas, but mere jobspecific training efforts do not suffice. - In Swat, an area affected by militancy, small scale vocational training interventions have been part of a rehabilitation strategy integrated with education, counseling and family participation.